Can You Day Trade With Daily Bars Strategies and Backtesting

 Before we start, we’ll briefly explain what a bar is in trading.

-A bar is the open, high, low, and close within a certain time period.
+A bar is the open, high, low, and close within a certain period.
 If you are using daily bars, the open is today’s opening print, the highest trade of the day, the lowest trade of the day, and the final closing price at the end of the official trading day.
-You can, of course, adjust the length of the trading day yourself if you want to include “unofficial” trading outside regular exchange hours.

-If you are using 5-minute bars the open could be the opening price at 10 AM, the high between 1000 and 1005, the lowest trade between 1000 and 1005, and the close price at 1005.
+If you are using 5-minute bars, the open could be the opening price at 10 AM, the high between 1000 and 1005, the lowest trade between 1000 and 1005, and the close price at 1005.

 The significance of daily bars